Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Je gebruikt een niet-ondersteunde browser.
 Deze site kan er anders uitzien dan je verwacht.

-The programme in Comparative Cultural Analysis will allow you to familiarize with key concepts and methods in interdisciplinary cultural studies.
-You will learn how to critically analyze a wide variety of cultural phenomena, using concepts and approaches across the humanities and social sciences.
+The Comparative Cultural Analysis programme will allow you to familiarise yourself with key concepts and methods in interdisciplinary cultural studies.
+You will learn how to critically analyse a wide variety of cultural phenomena, using concepts and approaches spanning the humanities and social sciences.
 In particular, the programme will allow you to engage extensively with contemporary critical theory and to benefit from the research expertise of your professors.

 COURSES SEM 1 SEM 2 SEMESTER 1 SEMESTER 2 EC